 I believe each of these lenses has value and a use case.
 Fuji’s XF35 2 R WR is the lowest cost, is weather sealed and has FAST, accurate, silent AF-C. Therefore the f/2 is the best of these 3 for af in video.
 Fuji XF35 1.4 R has adequate AF performance, even though it hunts occasionally, and has 2x the low light & DOF performance of the f/2 version.
 The Mitakon 35mm is clearly the bokeh king of this focal length on the X system.
-It’s creamy bokeh even rivals the wonderful XF 56mm f/1.2 R. For now I’ll be packing both the Mitakon and the Fuji f/1.4 for work in case I want/need auto focus.
-I love this new f/0.95 35mm and think it’s essential if you are using Fuji X for work.
-I ordered mine from B&H.
+It’s creamy bokeh even rivals the wonderful XF 56mm f/1.2 R. I’ll be packing both the Mitakon and the Fuji 35mm f/1.4 for work because I often need auto focus.

-Also… If you are hunting for a daily carry camera, prefer the 50mm (ff equivalent, 35mm in Fuji lenses) focal length, don’t mind MF, and LOVE shallow DOF this lens + a fuji X body (your choice) might be the answer.
-However, if you happen to find 35mm (ff equivalent, 23mm in Fuji lenses) focal length more versatile for vacation or daily carry, like I do, consider the X100F.
+Also… If you are hunting for a daily carry camera, prefer the 50mm (ff equivalent, 35mm in Fuji lenses) focal length, don’t mind MF, and LOVE shallow DOF this lens + a fuji X body might be the answer.
+However, if you happen to find 35mm ff equivalent (23mm in Fuji lenses) focal length more versatile for vacation or daily carry, like I do, consider the X100F.